mozilla-services/socorro/docs/installation.rst

 Attempt to pull up the newly inserted crash: https://crash-stats/report/index/0f3f3360-40a6-4188-8659-b2a5c2110808

-The (syslog user.*) logs should show this new crash being inserted for priority processing, and it should be available shortly thereafter.
+The (syslog "user" facility) logs should show this new crash being inserted for priority processing, and it should be available shortly thereafter.

 Known Issues
 ------------
-* aggregate reports (top crashers, etc) do not work without existing data https://bugzilla.mozilla.org/show_bug.cgi?id=653362
+* aggregate reports (top crashers, etc) do not work without existing data https://bugzilla.mozilla.org/show_bug.cgi?id=698943